btobers/RAGU/README.md

 - h5py

 ### Setup
+**Nonte: Prior to installation, one may first wish to create an anaconda environment from which to install ragu**.

 1. Install ragu via pypa
 ```
 $ pip install ragu
 ```
-**Nonte: One may first wish to create an anaconda environment from which to install ragu**.

-Prior to running ragu, a user may set appropriate data paths, data coordinate reference system, and output preferences in *~/RAGU/config.ini*. **Path variables may be left blank, but must remain uncommented**.

-2. Call ragu from the command line to initialize the GUI:
+2. To run ragu, call ragu from the command line to initialize the GUI:
 ```
 $ ragu
 ```
+**Nonte: The first time ragu is run on your machine, a configuration file will be created at *~/RAGU/config.ini*.** This configuration file can be edited to set appropriate data paths, data coordinate reference system, and output preferences.
+Path variables may be left blank, but must remain uncommented.
+An example ragu configuration file can be found [here](https://github.com/btobers/ragu/src/docs/config.ini).

 ## Notes
 Several auxiliary tools which RAGU users may find useful can be found at [radar_tools](https://github.com/btobers/radar_tools)